Lab 7 - PAT & Dynamic Routing

 # Success Criteria

-• Default route is learned dynamically from OSPF
+• Default route on the distribution switches is learned dynamically via OSPF.

 # Verification Commands